HG (holy grail) products & my hair story.

 Here's me, in September 2013, after a henna/cassia treatment and BKT back to back:

 Here's me in March, 2014.
-My hair is sort of mahogany/purply brown.
-It's getting there.
+My hair was sort of mahogany/purply brown.

 No comments: